-The bill creates personal data privacy rights and:
+The act creates personal data privacy rights and:

 - Applies to legal entities that conduct business or produce commercial products or services that are intentionally targeted to Colorado residents and that either:

-- Control or process personal data of more than 100,000 consumers per calendar year; or
+- Control or process personal data of at least 100,000 consumers per calendar year; or

 - Derive revenue from the sale of personal data and control or process the personal data of at least 25,000 consumers; and

-- Does not apply to certain specified entities, personal data governed by listed state and federal laws, listed activities, and employment records.
+- Does not apply to certain specified entities including state and local governments and state institutions of higher education, personal data governed by listed state and federal laws, listed activities, and employment records.

-Consumers have the right to opt out of the processing of their personal data; access, correct, or delete the data; or obtain a portable copy of the data.
-The bill defines a "controller" as a person that, alone or jointly with others, determines the purposes and means of processing personal data.
+The act defines a "controller" as a person that, alone or jointly with others, determines the purposes and means of processing personal data.
 A "processor" means a person that processes personal data on behalf of a controller.
+Consumers have the right to opt out of a controller's processing of their personal data; access, correct, or delete the data; or obtain from a controller a portable copy of the data.

 - Specifies how controllers must fulfill duties regarding consumers' assertion of their rights, transparency, purpose specification, data minimization, avoiding secondary use, care, avoiding unlawful discrimination, and sensitive data;